JEFH507/org-chart-goose-orchestrator/docs/privacy/PRIVACY-GUARD-HTTP-API.md

 ### The MCP Limitation Discovery

-During Phase 5 development, we investigated using Privacy Guard as an **MCP (Model Context Protocol) extension** for Goose Desktop.
+During Phase 5 development, we investigated using Privacy Guard as an **MCP (Model Context Protocol) extension** for goose Desktop.
 We discovered a critical architectural limitation:

 **Problem:**
 ```
 User types "My SSN is 123-45-6789"
     ↓
-Goose sends to LLM (OpenRouter) ← ⚠️ PII LEAKED
+goose sends to LLM (OpenRouter) ← ⚠️ PII LEAKED
     ↓
 LLM decides to call Privacy Guard MCP tool
     ↓